DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/diracSE.rst

   }

-You now have a storage that you can address as `StorageElementOne` in all the dirac commands or in your code.
+You now have a storage element that you can address as ``StorageElementOne`` in all the dirac commands or in your code.

 Test it